-Residency Reclassification
+Residency Reclassification for Tuition Purposes

 The College of Medicine Office of Admissions for the M.D.
 Program determines residency for tuition purposes for all newly admitted students at the College of Medicine.
 Thereafter, the College of Medicine M.D.
 Registrar's office reviews requests for changes in residency.